sgarcia0206/comp122-f23/format-encodings/notes_11_06.md

 ## Announcements:
    1. Update on {java, mips}\_subroutine
       - Recall: -S option  (String)
-        - Program uses the "duck" real of input
+        - The program uses the "duck" real of input
           * If it looks like a duck, sounds like a duck, walks like a duck -- its a duck.
           * The following all look like numbers:  1456234, "1456234", "1 456 234"
           * The following all look like strings:  string, "a string", 14_item